Treating Borehole Water and Polishing Municipal Water to Improve Water Quality for Bottling

 We provided a Namibian beverage manufacturer with a cost-effective solution to treat their borehole and municipal water that was not up to bottling standard.

 Firstly, water is supplied under pressure to the pre-filtration stage.
 A set of cartridge filters removes suspended matter before the water proceeds through the activated carbon bed.
-Here, the activated carbon eliminates organics, residual chlorine and other contaminants.
+Here, the activated carbon eliminates organics, residual chlorine, and other contaminants.
 The final stage of pre-treatment is UV disinfection.
 This ensures that all microbial content is removed.

 As it is important that the filter tanks remain sanitized at all times for this type of application, the pre-treatment chain is fitted with a pump to circulate water through the filter holding tank when full.

-Once the solution was implemented, it delivered a minimum of 6 000L/hour of high quality potable water.
+Once the water treatment solution was implemented, it delivered a minimum of 6 000L/hour of high quality potable water.
 This water is now being used efficiently in the beverage production facility.
 What's more, a small portion of the brine is recovered during treatment, which improves the overall efficiency of the plant and allows for only minimal wastage.

 To learn how WPS can help solve your company's water challenges, contact us or visit our website.